Online Teaching Skills for Teachers

 One of the things you can do is have a backup plan for all content and assignments that rely on technology.
 When they do fail, be transparent about the reasons and plan actions for the completion of assignments that could not be completed due to technological problems.

 Ensure that your students can see you and are able to reach you when they need to.
 You can send a video message to welcome all students to the class and reassure them that class will proceed normally.
 Rather than use basic instant messages, you can organize a video chat that you can use to interact with the students and allow then to ask questions.
 It may also be a good idea to have a complete professional profile that the students can easily access.
 This will help them develop a rapport with you that can be instrumental in building trust.

 Since online learning may be new to your students as well, you will want to make it very clear to them on how you will grade the course.
 Set clear expectations on other aspects of the learning process including response time.
 For example, you can let them know that you expect email replies within a day.

 Your students are looking to you to provide guidance.
 If you demonstrate the right level of excitement and enthusiasm for the subject matter, your students are more likely to show up and participate in the class in a way that will benefit them.

 You should also encourage your students to speak out more and ask questions in class.
 You can do that by calling on all members of the class to have a chance to speak.
 When they do ask questions, respond to the whole community rather than the person who asked the question to encourage class participation.

 Request Regular Feedback

 It is also very important to make sure that you check in with your students on a regular basis.
 You can do that using formal and informal surveys, quizzes and assignments.
-When you find a section that the students seem to struggling with, take the time to go over the course material again.
+When you find a section that the students seem to struggle with, take the time to go over the course material again.